Chad-Powellv1/pseudoCode/pseudocode.md

   - ATTACHES to the Pilot Light Object directly above the flame.

-  - **FUNCTION**: MEASURES temperature output of the Pilot Light Object and produces an electric signal based on that output to be sent to the Electronic Controlled Gas Valve.
+  - **FUNCTION**: MEASURES temperature output of the Pilot Light Object and produces electric continuity in the circuit based on that output with the Electronic Controlled Gas Valve.

     - IF Thermocouple Object MEASURES temperature GREATER THAN specified temperature

-    - THEN electric signal sent to Electronic Controlled Gas Valve.
+    - THEN electric continuity is positive in the circuit with the Electronic Controlled Gas Valve.

     - IF Thermocouple Object MEASURES temperature LESS THAN specified temperature

-    - THEN NO electric signal sent.
+    - THEN NO electric continuity in circuit.

 <br/><br/>